Projective geometry: Overview

-Projective geometry is an elementary non-metrical form of geometry, meaning that it is not based on a concept of distance.
+Projective geometry is an elementary non-metrical form of geometry, meaning that it does not support any concept of distance.
 In two dimensions it begins with the study of configurations of points and lines.
 That there is indeed some geometric interest in this sparse setting was first established by Desargues and others in their exploration of the principles of perspective art.
 In higher dimensional spaces there are considered hyperplanes (that always meet), and other linear subspaces, which exhibit the principle of duality.
 The simplest illustration of duality is in the projective plane, where the statements "two distinct points determine a unique line" (i.e. the line through them) and "two distinct lines determine a unique point" (i.e. their point of intersection) show the same structure as propositions.
-Projective geometry can also be seen as a geometry of constructions with a straight-edge alone.
-Since projective geometry excludes compass constructions, there are no circles, no angles, no measurements, no parallels, and no concept of intermediacy (or "betweenness").
+Projective geometry can also be seen as a geometry of constructions with a straight-edge alone, excluding compass constructions, common in straightedge and compass constructions.
+As such, there are no circles, no angles, no measurements, no parallels, and no concept of intermediacy (or "betweenness").
 It was realised that the theorems that do apply to projective geometry are simpler statements.
 For example, the different conic sections are all equivalent in (complex) projective geometry, and some theorems about circles can be considered as special cases of these general theorems.